Parabolic BGG categories and their block decomposition for Lie superalgebras of Cartan type: Blocks of

-We are going to consider blocks of the category of finite-dimensional modules over $\ggg$.
-Denote this category by $\gmf$, whose objects are by definition, finite-dimensional modules, and whose morphisms are required to be even.
+We are going to consider blocks of the category of finite-generated modules over $\ggg$.
+Denote this category by $\gmf$, whose objects are by definition, finite-generated modules, and whose morphisms are required to be even.